Loose diamonds search engine logo

-Diamond Grading - Clarity
+Diamond Grading - Clarity Grades

 The clarity of a diamond is determined by the number, location and type of inclusions it contains.
 Inclusions can be microscopic cracks, mineral deposits or external markings.
 Clarity is rated using a scale which contains a combination of letters and numbers to signify the amount and type of inclusions.
 This scale ranges from FL to I3, FL being Flawless and the most valuable.